9 Best Payroll Services for Small Businesses in 2023

 For standard payroll services, which include automatic pay calculations and tax filing services (including basic payroll compliance tools), you should expect to pay anywhere from $40 to $60 per employee monthly.
 The cost will go up if you need other solutions like time tracking and employee benefits.

-If you know the basics of running payroll, then yes, you can process this yourself.
+If you know the basics of doing payroll, then yes, you can process this yourself.
 You can manually compute payroll either by hand, with a calculator, or by using Excel.
 However, this is only advisable for businesses with very small teams―fewer than 10 workers―as it can be confusing and stressful to keep track of payments, deductions, benefits, and tax reports if you have a large workforce.

 Bottom Line

-Choosing the best payroll service for small business can be a bit challenging and overwhelming given the range of payroll solutions available in the market.
+Choosing the best payroll service for a small business can be a bit challenging and overwhelming given the range of payroll solutions available in the market.
 If you are looking for the best option or are switching payroll providers, consider your company’s immediate HR and payroll needs, including your growth plans.

 You can also check our buyer’s guides where we compare many of these providers side by side.
 You could even choose to hire a local bookkeeping or accounting service to do your payroll; it’ll likely be more expensive than some of the options we reviewed, but if you value face-to-face service, it could be worth it.